To stay in ketosis you have to pay enough attention to what you eat. Find out whether cucumbers are keto-friendly and how you can eat them.

 Carbs in cucumber without peel

-That means according to these nutrition data sources, cucumbers without peel are more keto-friendly than ones with peel.
-One thing to keep in mind is that peeled cucumbers also tend to contain fewer vitamins and minerals.
+One thing you do want to keep in mind is that peeled cucumbers also tend to contain fewer vitamins and minerals.

-100 grams of raw cucumber contains the following nutrients (2):
+100 grams of raw cucumber contain the following nutrients (1):

 - Calories: 15